Clarence General Manager

 Role Specification

-Providing high level strategic and operational leadership and support to ensure high quality clinical services to the community.
-Managing all aspects of health services for Clarence (Grafton and Maclean Hospitals), ensuring activity, financial and service delivery objectives are achieved, and effective management of the interface between Northern NSW Local Health District (NNSWLHD), the community and local health service providers.
+To provide high level strategic and operational leadership and support in order to ensure high quality clinical services to the community.
+To manage all aspects of health services for Clarence (Grafton and Maclean Hospitals), ensuring activity, financial and service delivery objectives are achieved, and effective management of the interface between NNSWLHD, the community and local health service providers.

 The General Manager will be required to participate in on-call roster as part of the Clinical Operations Executive team.